 Part of building an intelligent cyber-aware culture is developing and enforcing a smart, thorough password policy.
 It may seem simplistic, but a password policy paired with a greater overall access management policy demonstrates its value by assigning security roles to all employees and communicating the importance of secure access across the enterprise.

 With the way authentication is rapidly evolving, we took the time to iron out a comprehensive password policy to prepare organizations for the road ahead.
 This template is based on our industry experience and incorporates our informed best practices as well as the latest guidance from NIST.
-The result is a short end-user password policy for organizations to boost their access management and password security for 2018 and beyond.
+The result is a short end-user password policy for organizations to boost their access management and password security.

 Best Practices for Implementing a Password Policy